-Netflix is a shining star of Silicon Valley and technology stocks.
-It recently passed $100 billion in market capitalization, and its stock price has skyrocketed from $25 per share in 2013 to $560 per share in February 2021.
+Netflix is a shining star in Silicon Valley and technology stocks.
+It recently passed $100 billion in market capitalization, and its stock price has grown more than 1,900% since 2013 ($25 in 2013 to more than $500 in July 2021).

-With that in mind, let’s look at three of the biggest reasons for Netflix’s success, and consider what other companies share those traits.
+With that in mind, examine three of the biggest reasons for Netflix’s success and consider what other companies might share those traits.

 One key to success in technology stocks is scalability, or the ability to create a product or service once and deliver it again and again.
 This is true in both software as a service (SAAS) companies and content companies.

-Spotify (NYSE: SPOT) offers a similar service to Netflix, except with a focus on music and audio instead of movies and video.
-While its hybrid advertising- and subscription-based platform works a little differently than Netflix does, its 2018 IPO in the United States makes it an interesting stock to watch.
+Spotify (NYSE: SPOT) offers a similar service to Netflix, except it focuses on music and audio instead of movies and video.
+While it's hybrid advertising- and subscription-based platform works a little differently than Netflix does, its 2018 IPO in the United States makes it an interesting stock to watch.

 Netflix is by no means alone in using data to keep existing customers engaged.
-Amazon, for instance, uses similar tactics to advertise products to existing customers based on their shopping preferences.
+Amazon, for instance, uses similar tactics for advertising products to existing customers based on their shopping preferences.
 But of course, Amazon has already seen huge growth, and part of successful investing is identifying new companies that still have major growth ahead.

-One newer company that uses similar methods of advertising to existing customers is Stitch Fix (NASDAQ: SFIX), a personalized styling service.
+One newer company that uses similar advertising methods on existing customers is Stitch Fix (NASDAQ: SFIX), a personalized styling service.
 After you sign up, you are sent a personalized delivery and can keep what you want.

-But with the knowledge of what you already like, Stitch Fix is in a great position to convince one-time customers to become repeat buyers.
-And with the rise of artificial intelligence and machine learning, those suggestions will keep getting better and better.
+With the knowledge of what you already like, Stitch Fix is in a great position to convince one-time customers to become repeat buyers.

-Make It Easier for Consumers to Get What They Want
+Find Companies That Make It Easier for Consumers

-Video stores have been around since the 1970s, and consumer desire to watch movies at home hasn’t abated.
+Video stores have been around since the 1970s, and the consumer desire to watch movies at home hasn’t abated.
 Netflix took this experience, made it many times more convenient, and packaged it up into a monthly fee.
-This took the company from about 23 million customers in 2011 to more than 200 million around the world in 2021.
+This took the company from about 26 million customers in 2011 to more than 200 million worldwide in 2021.
 Adding 200 million customers is the same as signing up about two-thirds of the entire U.S. population.

-What Netflix did for the video store, Blue Apron (NYSE: APRN) is trying to do for food.
+Blue Apron (NYSE: APRN) is trying to do the same thing for food that Netflix did for the video store.
 Blue Apron is a meal subscription service that delivers boxes of ingredients with cooking instructions to your door.
-Where Netflix’s initial value proposition was letting you skip the video rental stores, Blue Apron does the same by allowing you to skip the grocery store and recipe search websites.
+However, where Netflix’s initial value proposition was letting you skip the video rental stores, Blue Apron allows you to skip going to the grocery store and searching for recipes.